Simulation: Can you put a Value on Confidence?

 Mastering the Tools

 Step one is to build an accurate representation of your current operation using a combination of modeling, mining, and rapid capture.
-Once you have this, you can start experimenting with the digital versions of your processes and sub processes - changing or automating individual steps, sending different volume profiles through different process routes (to represent channel shift, for example), or using different resource types to enact the process.
+Don't be fooled into thinking your current process manual will suffice, yet it might be a good reference but all too often drift occurs between how organizations actually operate and how they think they operate.
+Once you have your model reflecting reality, you can start experimenting with the digital versions of your processes and sub-processes - changing or automating individual steps, sending different volume profiles through different process routes (to represent channel shift, for example), or using different resource types to enact the process.
 You can then use the scenario engine to model the flow of transactions through the altered process and the system will produce visualizations showing you the impact on key metrics.
 You can create a range of scenarios by using different volume profiles or tweaking the processes in a variety of ways, compare the performance of different groups of changes, and select those which are most effective.

 This simple cycle of change and review enables you to model different disruption scenarios and test your operation’s tolerance to risk (and ultimately your operational resilience).
 Traceability and audit trail functionality built into our platform makes it easy to catalog and compare different simulations.
 The best thing is you’ll gain all this insight and experience without any impact on your day-to-day operations because it all happens within a safe digital environment.
 As you become more skilled at using the tools, you’ll be able to build and test disruption scenarios which would be impossible to perform in the real world.